Dana Gioia: Criticism and beliefs about poetry

-In a 2016 interview with John Cusatis, however, Dana Gioia explained, "Literary movements are always temporary.
+In a 2016 interview with John Cusatis, however, Gioia explained, "Literary movements are always temporary.
 They last a decade or so, and then they die or merge into the mainstream.
 The best New Formalist poets gradually became mainstream figures.
 There was no climax to the so-called Poetry Wars, only slow assimilation and change.
 Free and formal verse gradually ceased to be considered polar opposites.
-Form became one of the available styles of contemporary practice.
-Today one finds poems in rhyme and meter in most literary magazines.
-New Formalism became so successful that it no longer needed to exist."
+Form became one of the available styles of contemporary practice."